Skip To Content

 • Incorrect brushing and flossing procedures: Most individuals recognize the danger of neglecting their teeth, but many do not realize that spending too much time on oral care can also harm their gums.
 Overly-aggressive dental hygiene can damage gums, creating space for bacterial buildup and causing recession.

-• Damage and trauma: Injury, trauma and tooth grinding (bruxism) place undue force on teeth, which can eventually destroy the gum tissue.
+• Damage and trauma: Injury, trauma, and tooth grinding (bruxism) place undue force on teeth, which can eventually destroy the gum tissue.

 Regardless of the initiating event, the outcome typically remains the same.
 Gums recede, exposing teeth and roots and promoting tooth decay.
 If left untreated, gum recession can lead to tooth loss.
-If you begin to notice receding gum lines, it is best to contact an experienced dentist who can treat your symptoms before they develop further.
+If you begin to notice receding gums, it is best to contact an experienced dentist who can treat your symptoms before they develop further.
 When you bring your concerns to 209 NYC Dental, we will ask you about these risk factors to determine the best methods for your treatment.

 Can You Treat Gum Recession?